ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

    | Please note that debug libraries require some more additional configuration/setup to work as given below.

-   | If you just want release version then skip to the next step: `Unpack the zip file somewhere`.
+   | If you just want release version then skip to "Unpacking the zip file somewhere".

    | Python installation may require modification to enable debugging symbols and debug binaries.